 - Trust your instincts.
 If a situation feels threatening, leave and/or seek assistance.

-- When working alone at night consider staying in contact with Security when possible or other colleagues or friends.
+- When working alone at night consider staying in contact with Security, using the Campus Alone program, when possible or other colleagues or friends.

 - Consider personal security devices that emit a loud sound.

 Park near a light standard if possible, as close to your building and/or the entrance to the lot.
 Try to park in the same lot and same location on the lot as classmates.

 - Make note of where you have parked.

 - Make note of neighbouring buildings and businesses that you might take refuge in if necessary.

 - Have your keys in hand so you do not have to linger before unlocking the door.

 - Be observant as you approach your car.
 Check under the vehicle as you approach it.